Birding in the Sandia

 also known as the Crest Road or the road to the Sandia Ski Area.

-There is a Shell station on the right side of the street just before
+There is a gas station on the right side of the street just before

-Take NM-536 about 8 miles up to the Capulin Spring Picnic area, go in
+the Left turn.
+Take NM-536 about 8 miles up to the Capulin Spring

-PROPOSED CONSTRUCTION INVOLVING THE CAPULIN SPRING "BIRD LOG" AND ADJACENT SNOW PLAY AREA
+CONSTRUCTION INVOLVING THE CAPULIN SPRING "BIRD LOG" AND ADJACENT SNOW

 comprehensive environmental assessment for construction around the